-And if we emphasize that the temperature should be presented in kelvins (and Celsius degrees) and the pressure – in Pascals (how all the units are accepted in modern chemistry and physics, as well as in the SI, where 0 K = -273.15 °C and 1 Pa = 1 Newton/m2 = 0.00014503773 Psi), then the needed equation looks as follows:
+And, if we emphasize that the temperature should be presented in kelvins (and Celsius degrees), and the pressure in Pascals (which is how all the units are accepted in modern chemistry and physics, as well as in the SI, where 0 K = -273.15°C and 1 Pa = 1 Newton/m2 = 0.00014503773 Psi), then the needed equation is as follows:

 Vx = Vo × (273.15 + Tn) ¸ Po x Pn, where

 Vo – an original volume in the same units